 Summary

 A recent study of 3.9 million cancer patients in seven countries (Australia, Canada, Demark, Ireland, New Zealand, Norway and the UK) examining seven sites of cancer (oesophagus, stomach, colon, rectum, pancreas, lung, and ovary) found PDAC to have the lowest 5-year survival rates (ranging from 7.9% in the UK to 14.6% in Australia).4 Early diagnosis will undoubtedly play an important role in improving these figures, and as our review points out, progress has been made.
 The establishment of new tailor-made cohorts (of individuals with NOD or with symptoms) provides unique pre-diagnostic resources for biological and epidemiological marker discovery and validation.
 Careful and ethical use of existing data, whether through social media or EHR has the power to facilitate prediction models, while AI applied to imaging offers the possibility of detecting earlier lesions.
 With respect to mucinous cysts, identifying the small number of individuals with MCLs at the highest risk of progression to PDAC is still a key knowledge gap.
 Much work remains to be done to improve the early detection of PDAC, including the ongoing studies reviewed here.
+The cohort studies underway are vital in many respects, not least because they serve to increase awareness amongst healthcare providers and patients alike, of the symptoms of PDAC and its link with NOD.
 Advances in early detection will go hand-in-hand with improvements in treatment to extend survival times for people with PDAC.

 Figure Legends